quicwg/base-drafts/draft-ietf-quic-transport.md

 receiver.
 Therefore, a sender SHOULD ensure that other frames are sent in addition to PADDING frames to elicit acknowledgments from the receiver.

-An endpoint that is only sending acknowledgements will not receive acknowledgments from its peer unless those acknowledgements are included in packets with ACK-eliciting frames.
+An endpoint that is only sending ACK frames will not receive acknowledgments from its peer unless those acknowledgements are included in packets with ACK-eliciting frames.
 A sender SHOULD bundle ACK frames with other frames when there are new ACK-eliciting packets to acknowledge.